-Check back regularly for upcoming programs at Ascension and in our community as we strive for
+Check back regularly for upcoming programs at Ascension and in our community as we strive for peace and justice.

 “The last Saturday of each month, please join us on the rectory lawn from 6:30 to 7pm for our monthly Prayer Vigil to End Gun Violence.
 It is our way of standing against the culture of violence in our country.
 We also urge legislators to understand the urgency of this issue.”